lucianmiller/animal-shelter/README.md

 # Animal Shelter

-#### Cascding Practice for Epicodus, 2/4/2021
+#### Cascding and Media Queries Practice for Epicodus, 2/4/2021

 #### By Lucain Miller

 ## Description

-This website was made to practuse styeling cascading elements using and animal shelter as a subject.
+This website was made to practuse styeling cascading elements, and how media queries can change the look of a website depending on what media is being used, using and animal shelter as a subject.

 ## Setup/Installation Requirements